The Ultimate Review of the Best Dryer Vent Covers 2023

 If you are planning on replacing your dryer vent or installing a new cap, then read on to select the right dryer vent for your home.

-How to choose the right dryer vent exhaust cap
+How to choose the right dryer vent cover

-When choosing the right dryer vent cover you need to determine if you need a vent cover for indoor or outdoor, where your dryer vent terminates on the exterior, material the dryer vent is made of, size of ducting, safety, and ease of installation.
+When choosing the right dryer vent cover, you need to determine if you need a vent cover for indoor or outdoor, where your dryer vent terminates on the exterior, the material the dryer vent is made of, the size of ducting, safety, and ease of installation.

 Outdoor Dryer Caps

 Dryer vents should always exhaust to the exterior of the home.
-Having an outside dryer vent is the safest and most efficient way to expel the heat and lint that your dryer produces.
-Outdoor dryer vents attach to the outer walls of your home and connect to your dryer ducting that runs in between your walls and joists.
+An outside dryer vent is the safest and most efficient way to expel the heat and lint your dryer produces.
+Outdoor dryer vents attach to the outer walls of your home and connect to the dryer ducting that runs in between your walls and joists.
 They are typically located on the side of the house or on the roof.

-Your drying appliance creates heat to dry your clothing and the damp air needs to be vented properly through the transition hose that connects the dryer, the ducting in the walls and finally the outside dryer vent cap.
+Your drying appliance creates heat to dry your clothing, and the damp air needs to be vented properly through the transition hose that connects the dryer, the ducting in the walls, and the outside dryer vent cap.
 Depending on where your dryer vents are located on the exterior of your home is a factor when choosing a dryer vent cover replacement.

 Indoor Dryer Caps

-Unfortunately, some home builders overlook the design of the home and forget to route the clothes dryer vent ducting.
+Unfortunately, some home builders overlook the home’s design and forget to route the clothes dryer vent ducting.
 Therefore, you are left to exhaust the lint and heat inside your home.
 This type of indoor venting is extremely discouraged, and you should hire a contractor to see if they can find a way to exhaust the dryer heat to the outside.

-If it is not possible, there are a few indoor dryer vent kits that will work that are fairly safe.
+If it is not possible, a few indoor dryer vent kits that will work are fairly safe.
 When you have an indoor dryer vent, you must take the time to maintain it very regularly to avoid moisture damage and lint escaping that could become flammable.

 Location of Termination